21 Jump Street

-21 Jump Street is an American police procedural television series that aired on the Fox network and in first run syndication from April 12, 1987, to April 27, 1991, with a total of 103 episodes.
-The series focuses on a squad of youthful-looking undercover police officers investigating crimes in high schools, colleges, and other teenage venues.
-It was originally going to be titled Jump Street Chapel, after the deconsecrated church building in which the unit has its headquarters, but was changed at Fox's request so as not to mislead viewers into thinking it was a religious program.
+21 Jump Street is an American police procedural drama television series created by Patrick Hasburgh and Stephen J. Cannell for the Fox Broadcasting Company.
+It aired from April 12, 1987 to April 27, 1991, spanning 103 episodes over five seasons; the final season aired in first-run syndication.
+The series focuses on a squad of youthful-looking undercover police officers investigating crimes in schools, gangs, and other teenage venues.
+It was originally going to be titled Jump Street Chapel, after the deconsecrated church building in which the unit is headquartered, but was changed at Fox's request so as not to mislead viewers into thinking it was a religious program.

-Created by Patrick Hasburgh and Stephen J. Cannell, the series was produced by Patrick Hasburgh Productions and Stephen J. Cannell Productions in association with 20th Century Fox Television.
-Executive Producers included Hasburgh, Cannell, Steve Beers and Bill Nuss.
-The show was an early hit for the fledgling Fox network, and was created to attract a younger audience.
+The series was produced by the two creators' production companies; Cannell retains all intellectual property rights of the series.
+Executive producers included Hasburgh, Cannell, Steve Beers, and Bill Nuss.
+The show was an early hit for the fledgling Fox network and was created to attract a younger audience.
 The final season aired in first-run syndication mainly on local Fox affiliates.
-It was later rerun on the FX cable network from 1996 to 1998.
+It was rerun on the FX cable network from 1996 to 1998.

-The series provided a spark to Johnny Depp's nascent acting career, garnering him national recognition as a teen idol.
-Depp found this status irritating, but he continued on the series under his contract and was paid $45,000 per episode.
-Eventually he was released from his contract after the fourth season.
+The series provided a spark to Johnny Depp's acting career, gaining him national recognition as a teen idol.
+Depp found this status irritating, but he continued the series under his contract which paid $45,000 per episode.
+He was eventually released from his contract after the fourth season.

-A spin-off series, Booker, was produced for the character of Dennis Booker (Richard Grieco); it ran only one season, from September 24, 1989, to May 6, 1990.
+A spin-off series, Booker, was produced for the character of Dennis Booker (Richard Grieco); it ran for one season, from September 24, 1989, to May 6, 1990.
 A film adaptation directed by Phil Lord and Christopher Miller was released on March 16, 2012.
-The film is set in the same continuity as the series, with Johnny Depp, Holly Robinson and Peter DeLuise reprising their characters in cameo appearances.
+The film is set the same as the series, with Johnny Depp, Holly Robinson, and Peter DeLuise reprising their characters in cameo appearances.
 Richard Grieco and Dustin Nguyen also have cameos in the 2014 film sequel 22 Jump Street.

 Premise

-The series focuses on a group of police officers headquartered at the eponymous address.
+The series focuses on a group of rookie police officers headquartered at the eponymous address.
 These young officers all have especially youthful appearances, allowing them to pass for teenagers.
-Their assignments generally consist of undercover work in high schools or, less commonly, colleges, where they generally investigate drug trafficking and abuse.
-The show's plots cover issues such as alcoholism, hate crimes, drug abuse, homophobia, AIDS, child abuse, and sexual promiscuity.
+Their assignments frequently consist of undercover work in high schools or, less commonly, colleges, where they generally investigate drug trafficking and other criminal activities.
+The show's plots cover issues such as alcoholism, hate crimes, gang violence, drug abuse, homophobia, AIDS, child abuse, and sexual promiscuity.
 Similarly, each problem is often solved by the end of the hour-long episode, giving an implicit moral about a particular activity's impact.
-When the show originally aired, some episodes were followed immediately by public service announcements featuring cast members.
+When the show originally aired, some episodes were followed immediately by public service announcements (PSAs) featuring cast members.